Porcelain tile: Cutting

-There are several ways to cut a porcelain tile.
-Power tools like an angle grinder, tile cutter, tile nipper, the drill bit can be used to do this.
-However, the most effective way is to use a wet tile saw because of its versatility and cutting capacity.
+Manual cutting methods, such as scoring and splitting, can also be used for porcelain paving slabs.
+This process involves marking the cutting line, scoring it with a chisel and hammer, and deepening the groove until the slab can be split cleanly.

 Adhesives

 Specialized cement is necessary for installation of porcelain tiles, and in the US specifications, are set by the Tile Council of America and supported by the Tile Contractors Association.

 Porcelain, being denser and heavier than ordinary ceramic tiles, needs a stronger adhesive to hold the weight on walls.
 Therefore, typical ready-mix adhesives are not recommended for porcelain.
+Standard adhesives used for porcelain tiles often include cement, redispersible polymers such as ethylene-vinyl acetate, silica sand, and additives like cellulose ethers, which enhance adhesion, flexibility, and durability.

+Tile profiles and trims

+Ceramic tile trims and profiles are specialized edging or transitional pieces that are used in conjunction with ceramic tiles.
+They serve several purposes: